 GH: While a mix of real and fictional events The Butcher's Thumb is not a rehashing of history but a timeless look at how people are manipulated to win elections and start wars.
 How the land, life lessons and religious beliefs shape opinions.

 Kevin O'Brien is a true believer press secretary for President Will Kensington the incurious Governor of Texas known as Gods Will.
 His veep is the powerful and controlling Dixon Webb.
 Kevin is manipulated by his mentor Kenningston's master strategist, Mark Shay, Kevin soon discovers he is a pawn in an effort to expand the War in the Middle East after the re-election.
 Kevin's love interest Kris Johannsen, a photo journalist, helps Kevin find his morale compass and expose the plan.

-MN: What made you choose to attend the Algonkian conference, or the NYC Pitch and Shop, or both?
+MN: What made you choose to attend the Algonkian conference, or the New York Pitch Conference, or both?

 GH: I was fortunate enough to attend both.
 I searched through the Writers Digest and across the web to find the right fit.
 I've attended other conferences but these two stood out.
 The conference is a great opportunity to learn from experts but also to meet and spend time with a diverse group of aspiring writers.
 The résumé's of these writers are impressive and many have already published.
 Spending a few intense day's with your fellow attendees is a great experience.

 MN: Do you feel the novel is improved as a result?